codr7/snabl/README.md

 # Snabl
-Snabl is a simple scripting language implemented in Go.
+Snabl is a simple Go scripting language.

 ## Setup